COVID- 19 Update – WWILD Services – 8/8/2021

-Some staff may work at home on certain days to maintain social distancing in the office, but they will be available by phone or email.
+There are staff in the office, but some staff may work at home on some days to maintain social distancing in the office.
+But they can talk on the phone or use email during work times.

 If you need some assistance with getting food, medicine or need other help, you can call the Queensland Community Recovery hotline on ph: 1800 173 349.

-To learn about keeping yourself healthy from the Coronavirus or COVID-19 please look at these websites:
+To learn about keeping yourself healthy and know what the current information about the Coronavirus or COVID-19 please look at these websites: